kingbode/Covid-19-Data-Science-using-Python/README.md

-# Web-Scraping , for covid-19 statistics:
+# Web-Scraping, for covid-19 statistics:

 To get Data from Internet about Covid-19 Virus